panyam/blog/content/blog/goodbye-nextjs-hello-s3gen.md

 Here I made the switch to building the site in NextJS.
 The main advantages here were I could author all my pages as markdown - ie .md files.
 Actually NextJS's plugin system allowed authoring in Extended Markdown (MDX) that ahd a larger and richer ecosystem of plugins and lot more options for plugability.
 At the same time I had also moved my [Carnatic Music Notation](https://notations.us) website from server rendered pages on ExpressJS to also using NextJS and it was quite a liberating experience.
 I could build as many custom components as I wanted (not that I had much of need for it beyond custom code embeding features - which we shall talk about soon).

-I had gotten a bit busy and stopped writing for a while (both here as well as working on Notations).
+I had gotten a bit busy and stopped writing for a while (both here as well as working on [Notations](https://notations.us).
 And when I tried to get back into it I was having a few common problems across all my Node/Next apps.
 Dependency problems.
 For some reason Id see wierd dependency breakages where some package would be deprecated or be broken.
-For example it was a nightmare migrating NextJS to the next version as its dependency (React) at some point in time was not updated at the same time freezing NextJS.
+For example it was a nightmare migrating NextJS to the next version (i think v13) as its dependency (React) at some point in time was not updated at the same time freezing NextJS.
 There were several such dependencies across several libraries.
 Plus the build phase itself was pretty slow (often taking 10-15s on an Mac M1).
 And then there was the bloat.
 Each of these "distributions" was around a Gig when uploaded.
 At this point I also started learning about htmx and the idea of going back to Server side generation first and *then* adding JS when needed was very appealing (as opposed to the otherway around in the React/Angular ecosystems).
 All these got me thinking why not move to a static site generator (SSG) like Hugo or Jekyll but .... it is JUST a static site.
 Why do I need a new tool for it.
 Are static sites just not "build" tools to convert your content into html pages?
 Thus began this journey of just creating my own SSG instead of depending on conventions imposed by these tools.
 Yes Id have my own conventions but they are mine!
 Now you can have yours too and they would be yours!

 ## Requirements

+Now that Ive made a few trips around the block I settled into a few basic requirements:

 * We want to be able to write html (.html) or in markdown files (.md or .mdx).
 Note that even though we support the .mdx extension for now we dont need Extended Markdown support as we shall see.
 * Our system will be in Go - so we can enjoy an amazing standard library as well as a very powerful text and html templating system and we will see why this is a great thing.